Hello Cardano CourseLessons1. Hello World

 Lesson #01: Hello World

 Welcome to the first lesson of the Cardano Application Development Course!
-In this session, you’ll set up the Mesh SDK and, learn how to create wallet using MeshWallet and send assets using MeshTxBuilder.
+In this session, you’ll set up the Mesh SDK and learn how to create a wallet using MeshWallet and send assets using MeshTxBuilder.

 System setup

-Before we begin, lets prepare our system for development.
-We will be using Node.js and TypeScript for this course, so make sure you have them installed on your machine.
+Before we begin, let’s prepare our system for development.
+We will be using Node.js v24+ in this course.
+We recommend nvm to manage your node versions.

 Create a package.json file